neugierde/cantors-attic/docs/Measurable.md

 An uncountable regular cardinal $\\kappa$ is measurable if and only if $\\mathcal{L}\_{\\kappa,\\kappa}$ is $\\kappa$-Hayut, if and only if $\\mathcal{L}\_{\\kappa,\\omega}(q\_{<\\kappa})$ is $\\kappa$-Hayut up to $2^\\kappa$.
 Furthermore, an uncountable regular cardinal $\\kappa$ is measurable if and only if every almost $\\kappa$-favorable logic is $\\kappa$-Hayut.

-For more information, see [https://mathoverflow.net/questions/309896/a-weakening-of-cardinal-compactness-is-it-equivalent/309937 this post].
+For more information, see [this post](https://mathoverflow.net/questions/309896/a-weakening-of-cardinal-compactness-is-it-equivalent/309937).

 ### Other Embedding Characterizations